peteroupc/peteroupc.github.io/approxtheory.md

 The notes in this page generally relate to finding bounds on how close a polynomial is to a single-variable function on a compact interval.

 The aim is to help find error bounds that are _explicit_, with no hidden constants and without introducing transcendental or trigonometric functions.
-If an error bound is explicit, it can be computed _offline_, without performing an approximation.
+If an error bound is explicit, it can be computed _offline_, without performing an approximation first, so that it can be known, for example, which degree polynomial will come close to a function with a given accuracy.

 The mapping from a function to a function (in this case, from a single-variable function to a polynomial "close" to it) is called an _operator_, and operators involved in these bounds are often linear operators, whose behavior is relatively simple to examine.